whywww/ASASM/README.md

 ```
 conda env create -f environment.yml
 ```
-If you are running on a GPU, please install a PyTorch version that matches the cuda version on your machine.
+If you are running on a GPU, please install a PyTorch version that matches the Cuda version on your machine.

 ### Config and Run
 Configurations are in `main.py`.\